-The leadership style consider affective factor in employee retention.
-The relationship between supervisor and worker play pivotal role in employee turnover intention.
+6. Supervisor Support: The leadership style consider affective factor in employee retention.
+The relationship between supervisor and worker play pivotal role in employees' turnover intention.
 The organization "human face" is supervisors.
 Leaders are the human face of the firm.
-Eisenberger and associates (1990), suggested that a employees view regarding organization is strongly concerned to their relationship with supervisor.
-If supervisor support, open communication and have good relationship with employees, the employees turnover intention are likely less and more engaged with organization (Greenhaus, 1994).
+Eisenberger and associates (1990), suggested that employees view regarding organization are strongly concerned to their relationship with supervisor.
+If supervisor support, open communication and have good relationship with employees, the employee's turnover intentions are likely less and more engaged with organization, (Greenhaus, 1994).
 Leaders interact as a bond to perform application between expectations and stated goals.
 By harmonizing the rivalling demands supervisor support and manage the inside / outside work environment.
-If the relationship among workers and supervisor is exceeding / strong the worker will never seek to any other new employment opportunity but stay in the organization and vice versa.
+If the relationship among workers and supervisors are exceeding / strong the workers will never seek to any other new employment opportunity rather than stay in the organization and vice versa.
 Employees leave the leaders not jobs so leader support is also essential in this regard.
 (Ontario, 2004)

 Employees who are valued and they feel esteemed will take active part in the organization goals, show productive behavior, workplace and increased job involvements, which decrease absenteeism and turnover intention rates.
 The effective leadership style can be revealed by formal and informal acknowledgment.
-In organization employees responds to admire, support and encouragement, no matter the environment is profession or personal (Silbert, 2005).
+In organizations employees responds to admire, support and encouragement, no matter the environment is profession or personal (Silbert, 2005).
 To ensure accurate performance appraisal management leader must discusses the progress with employees outside the time of formal evaluation process.
 They assist workers to find the right place in the firm, not only move in the hierarchy next position (Freyermuth, 2007).